songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 improve your productvity.
-This can be useful for automating complex tasks in your terminal, generating file for configuration or documentation, sharing a command with your teammates, etc. In this post, we are going to explore some frequently used techniques about string manipulations.
+This can be useful for automating complex tasks in your terminal, generating file for configuration or documentation, sharing a command with your teammates, etc. In this post, we are going to explore some frequently used techniques about string operations.

-This article is written in the following environment:
+This article is written in macOS 11.6 and the default Bash environment (more details are described in the command below):

 ```sh
 $ bash -version && sw_vers